kamicane/prime/doc/prime.md

 ## prime.each

-Iterates through all properties of an object.
+Iterates all the properties of an object, including those properties not normally iterable in internet explorer such as `toString`, `valueOf`.

 ### Syntax